rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/dependency-composition.md

 4. In the **Name of deployment** box, provide a name for the specific deployment you are creating say `Dynamic Map Server Deployment`
 5. Click on **ROUTED NETWORK** > **Add**, select the routed network you created from the dropdown list.
+{{% notice note %}}
+Ensure that you use the same routed network while deploying the dynamic_map_server package and the map_listener package to enable communication between the deployments.
+{{% /notice %}}
 6. Click **CREATE DEPLOYMENT** > **Confirm**.

 You will be redirected to the newly created deployment's **Details** page.